 CBD Regulations for Pets: What You Need to Know

 Laws around medical and recreational marijuana, cannabis, and CBD regulations have changed dramatically and rapidly over the past several years.
-In fact, for many of us, it’s some of the most significant legal and regulatory changes we’ve seen in our lifetime.
+In fact, for many of us, these are some of the most significant legal and regulatory changes we’ve seen in our lifetime.
 No wonder it’s hard to keep up!

 When it comes to setting regulations for pet CBD, part of the problem is finding the appropriate category for these products.
 The way a product is categorized – as a supplement, food, medicine, or device – influences which agency is responsible for it.